syncfusion-content/blazor-docs/blazor/diagram/annotations/labels.md

 The [Annotation](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramNodeAnnotation.html) is a block of text that can be displayed over a node or connector and it is used to textually represent an object with a string that can be edited at run time.
 Multiple annotations can be added to a node or connector.

-> A new blazor diagram component which provides better performance than the existing diagram control in Blazor WebAssembly App.
-It is available in preview mode.Refer the [Link](https://blazor.syncfusion.com/documentation/diagram-component/annotations/labels)
+> A new blazor diagram component which provides better performance than this diagram control in Blazor WebAssembly App.
+It is available in preview mode.
+Refer the [Link](https://blazor.syncfusion.com/documentation/diagram/getting-started)

 <!-- markdownlint-disable MD033 -->